akhtarshaarifML/My-ML-Projects/README.md

 4. Finance Data( Bank Stocks) Exploratory Data Analysis using visualization libraries.
 5. Linear Regression Modelling to compare the efficacy of different business/branding strategies of a Company on its Yearly Revenues, so as to suggest optimization of bussiness     strategy.
 (Libraries - sklearn, statsmodel,numpy, pandas, seaborn, matplotlib)
 6. Logistic Regression Classification of Customers Clicking on an Advertisement or not based on given features.
 (Libraries - sklearn,numpy,pandas)
+7. Classification of Countries status as Developed or Developing using K-Nearest Neighbours and making predictions for the effectiveness of National Health Policy Targets 2017 and New Education Policy 2020 to push India to Developed Country Status.